wp-plugins/tidio-live-chat/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Meet Tidio Live Chat - a free live chat for your website.
-No login necessary, and no registration required - integrates with your website in less than 20 seconds.
+No login or registration required - It integrates with your website in less than 20 seconds

 == Description ==